adkron/dirtyinformation.com/_posts/2014-6-15-style-guides-are-failures.markdown

 Let's all take a lesson from Jim and spend sometime asking "why" when we make decisions to have a certain style in our code.
 Squeeze every drop of intention out of ever character your language allows.
+Are there any others you can think of?